microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// duplicate 'detection' or 'filtering' applied by the API (multiple
     /// references to a package is not harmful).
 Once resolution is complete
     /// the package stays resolved for that user until the last reference across
-    /// all processes for that user is removed via PackageDependencyContext.Remove()
+    /// all processes for that user is removed via PackageDependencyContext.Close()
     /// (or process termination).
     ///
     /// This adds the resolved package to the caller's package graph, per rank.